MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-update-channels.md

 Separate downloads of just security updates for Semi-Annual Enterprise Channel aren’t available.
 Also, new security updates aren’t provided for versions of Semi-Annual Enterprise Channel that are no longer supported.

-For a list of security updates included in a given release of Semi-Annual Enterprise Channel, see [Release notes for Microsoft 365 Apps Security Updates](/officeupdates/microsoft365-apps-security-updates).
+For a list of security updates included in a given release of Semi-Annual Enterprise Channel, see [Release notes for Microsoft Office security updates](/officeupdates/microsoft365-apps-security-updates).

 ### Non-security updates for Semi-Annual Enterprise Channel
 If needed, non-security updates for Semi-Annual Enterprise Channel are provided on the second Tuesday of the month.
 Non-security updates provide fixes for known issues and provide stability or performance improvements for Office.